AP-BigQ/basic_reinforcement_learning/tutorial1/README.md

--In VSCode, make sure Python extension is installed.
+- In VSCode, make sure Python extension is installed.
--Ctrl + Shift + P to activate .venv in VSCode and make sure (.venv) appears in the terminal.
+- Ctrl + Shift + P to activate .venv in VSCode and make sure (.venv) appears in the terminal.
--Make sure pygame is installed in virtual environment.
+- Make sure pygame is installed in virtual environment.
--Maybe file relative path correction is needed for worlds/waco.txt.
+- Maybe file relative path correction is needed for worlds/waco.txt.

-Then
 ```
 cd basic_reinforcement_learning
 python3 tutorial1/egoMouseLook.py >> /dev/null